SCANL/scanl-website/content/post/2022-05-18-ICSE/index.md

 profile: false
 ---

 SCANL has several publications, posters, and talks going on at ICSE, ICPC, NLBSE, and MSR 2022!
-Click here for more information what what we will be up to!

 <!--more-->
 The schedule for our **in-person** presentations is below.